-Surveys are conducted on fixed transects to provide a means with which to compare CS observations from year to year at specific locations.
-Fixed transect locations were not chosen randomly but were placed in habitat areas with higher butterfly densities and in areas that include a variety of slope exposures, nectar plants, and soil conditions (i.e. road cuts, ravines, and natural slopes).
-Even within high-density habitat locations, it is sometimes difficult to observe enough butterflies for statistical comparison; for this reason, 14 fixed transects have been located only in areas where there is a good chance of observing CS under desirable weather conditions.
-Transects vary in length from approximately 500 to 2100 meters and are permanently marked in the field (Figure 1).
-A total of 14 fixed transects were monitored in 2022.
+The purpose of fixed transects is to provide a means with which to compare MBB observations from year to year at specific locations.
+Fixed transect locations were not chosen randomly but were placed in habitat areas with higher butterfly densities and areas that include a variety of slope exposures, nectar plants, and soil conditions (i.e. road cuts, ravines, and natural slopes).
+Even within high-density habitat locations it is sometimes difficult to observe enough butterflies for statistical comparison.
+For this reason, fixed transects were located only in areas where there was a good chance of observing MBB's.